-All error and status flags associated with the UART module are reset when the module is disabled.
-The UTXBRK, UTXEN, UTXBF, PERR, FERR, OERR and URXDA bits are cleared, whereas the TRMT and RIDLE bits are set.
-Other control bits (including ADDEN, URXISEL<1:0> and UTXISEL<1:0>), and the UXMODE and UxBRG registers are not affected.
+All errors and status flags associated with the UART module are reset when the module is disabled.
+The URXDA, OERR, FERR, PERR, UTXEN, UTXBRK and UTXBF bits are cleared, whereas the RIDLE and TRMT bits are set.
+Other control bits (including ADDEN, URXISEL<1:0> and UTXISEL<1:0>) and the UxMODE and UxBRG registers are not affected.

-The clearing of the UARTEN bit while the UART is active will abort all pending transmissions and receptions, and resets the module as defined above.
+Clearing the UARTEN bit while the UART is active will abort all pending transmissions and receptions, and resets the module as defined above.
 Re-enabling the UART will restart the UART in the same configuration.